-By employing a laser for material ablation, the removal rates are orders of magnitude higher as the rates achievable with the FIB technique.
-While continuous and short pulse laser lead to an extended heat affected zone, ultrashort pulse laser (< picosecond) exert no thermal influence on the surrounding material.
-Therefore a femtosecond laser offers an ideal tool for micrometer-sized sample preparation and pre-preparation.
-After a fast processing of arbitrary structures with the laser, the FIB allows a precise rework.
-An additional capability of the FIB system is the preparation of special features, for example round micro-pillars.
+By employing a laser for material ablation, the removal rates are orders of magnitude higher compared to the rates achievable with the FIB technique.
+While continuous and short pulse laser lead to an extended heat affected zone, ultrashort pulse laser (< 10 picoseconds pulse duration) exert ideally no thermal influence on the surrounding material.
+Therefore, a femtosecond laser offers an ideal tool for a rapid sample preparation on the mesoscale and for a precise pre-preparation for successive FIB processing.

 More details on the setup and the performance of the system can be found in the following publication: